bmc-compuware/ispw-build/README.md

 ### Developers

-For information about contributing to the code-pipeline-build action, see [Developing on the code-pipeline-build GitHub action](./CONTRIBUTING.md)
+For information about contributing to the Code Pipeline Build action, see [Developing on the Code Pipeline Build GitHub action](./CONTRIBUTING.md)

 ## See also
 - [License](LICENSE.txt)